SymfonyCasts/netgen-layouts/sfcasts/skills-page.md

-# Skills Page
+# The Skills List Page + A Grid of Skills

-Coming soon...

-Thanks to the Contentful integration we installed.
-In addition to our doctrine recipe value type, we now have a second value type that can load things from Contentful.
-So in addition to add a layout for IND the individual skill page, we can also now render lists and grids of skills on other pages like over here on our homepage.
-So let's do that.
-I am going to publish my layout.
-Get back.
-What I wanna do is edit our homepage layout and I'm actually gonna remove our manual grid here.
-That's kinda a little funny.
-Now, and down here for our featured down here, our featured skills are currently render via twig block.
-They're just hard coded.
-Let's now actually add a grid and over here I'll use Manual Connection and then check this out.
-We can now choose between manually selecting Contentful entries or recipes.
-So let's just pretend like we are going to select a couple of Contentful entries right there.
+Thanks to the Contentful integration, in addition to our `doctrine_recipe` value type, we now have a *second* value type that can load things from Contentful.
+This means that we can render lists and grids of skills on other pages, like over here on our homepage.

+Let's try it!
+Publish this layout... then edit the Homepage Layout.
+Oh, and we can delete this old grid layout we were playing with earlier.

+Below, we're currently rendering the `featured_skills` Twig block.
+But in reality, if you looked at our template, those are totally hardcoded!

+## Adding A Grid of Skills

+No problem!
+Add a Grid block... and set it to a "Manual Connection".
+Check this out!
+We can now choose between manually selecting "Contentful entries" or recipes!
+And when we click "Add Items", the content browser already works!

-Beautiful publish and continue editing Refresh.
-And awesome.
-There they are.
-I mean, they totally do not look right yet, but they are at least showing up.
-To make that a little bit better, I'm going to go to the design tab here and let's wrap this in a container.
+Select a few of these... good... then publish this.
+Refresh.
+Um... ok!
+They *do* render... but just the title.
+Good start. to make this a *tiny* bit better, go to the "Design" tab here and wrap this in a container.

-Perfect.

-They at least kind show up in the middle now, but you know, we really want them to render like this, but we're gonna work on that in a few minutes.
-But first, what about a slash skills page that shows all of the skills?
-Well, the Contentful integration didn't give us this url, which is no problem.
-So we'll just create it ourselves though.
-Thinking outside of the box, we could create a page content, type in Contentful, and then create a skills page that becomes a slash skills URL on our site.
-That might be how you would do things if you in a normal cms, but we'll create the page the old fashioned way.
-After all, layouts is really about helping us organize how existing pages look.
-It's not really about adding dynamic pages.
-That's a job for a cms.
-All right, so let's go over and open up source controller.
-How about main controller?
-I'll copy the route into action Right above this, the I'll be slash skills, we'll call it app underscore skills and rename the method to skills.
-Then for the template main slash skills dot htl twig, and in the template directory main, let's create that.
-So skills dot htl twig.
-And we're gonna start with the smallest thing that we could possibly need, which is that we extend that NG layouts dot layout template.
+That should, at least, give us some gutters.
+There we go.
+Ultimately, we want these to render like the hardcoded skills below them.
+And we're going to work on that in a few minutes.

+## Adding a /skills Pae

+But before we get there, what about a `/skills` page that lists *all* of the skills?
+Well, the Contentful integration did *not* give us this URL.
+But, no problem!
+We can create it ourselves in Symfony!

+Well, actually, we *could* do this entirely in Contentful!
+We could create a "Page" content type, create a "Skills" page, which could become `/skills`, *then* map that to a Layout.
+This is the type of thing you'd normally do when you have a CMS at your fingertips

+But we'll create this page the manual way.
+After all, Layouts is really about helping organize how *existing* pages look... it's not really about adding *dynamic* pages.
+That's a job for a CMS.

+In your editor, open up `src/Controller/MainController.php`.
+Copy the `homepage()` action, paste, change to `/skills`. call it `app_skills` and rename the *method* to `skills()`.
+For the template, render `main/skills.html.twig`.

+Now, in the `templates.main`, create that: `skills.html.twig`.
+Let's start with the *smallest* possible thing: extend `nglayouts.layoutTemplate`.

 Cool.
+While we're here, open `base.html.twig` and link to this.
+Search for "Skills".
+There's the link.
+Set the `href` to `{{ path('app_skills') }}`.

+I like it!
+Refresh, try the link in the header and... the page works!

+## Adding Content Manually?

-While we're in here, let's open base dot html twig and link to this.
-So I'll search for all skills.
-Perfect.
-There's our link.
-Now I can do a curly, Curly path app underscore skills.
-Sweet.
-All right, refresh, try that top link and it works all right to actually put content onto this page.
-We could also do that manually inside of our code.
-There's nothing stopping us from doing that.
-The content full library we installed earlier actually as a client interface service, which we could use to then go fetch all of these skills from Contentful, pass those door template and render them.
-Or we could cheat and let layouts query for the list of techniques for us.
+To put *content* onto this page, we could *also* do that manually inside of our code.
+There's *nothing* stopping us from doing that.
+The Contentfull library we installed earlier has a `ClientInterface` service that we could use to fetch all of these skills from Contentful.

-That's what we're gonna do.
-But before we do that, go back into skills that HTML twig and add a black TI block title.
-Say all skills and the block.
+But *this* time, let's take the easy way out and let *layouts* fetch the skills *for* us via a layout.
+Oh, but before we do that, back in `skills.html.twig`, and add a `block title`, write "All Skills" and then `endblock`.

 This, as you probably know, controls what shows up on the top of the tab.
-I'm doing that here cuz there's no place in layouts.
-The title block is actually not something you can control via layout.
-So we're gonna do it here.
-All right, now I'm going to hit publish on our homepage layout.
+I'm doing this *here* because the `title` block is actually 8 something you can control via Layouts.
+Remember: everything we build in our layout becomes part of the *block* called `layout`.

-Let's create a new layout.
-I'll do layout two, we'll call it skills list layout.
-And I'm just gonna start with the basic stuff here.
-You guys know the drill.
-We're gonna link the header zone, we're gonna link the footer zone.
-And then just to give us a start here, I'm gonna do that same kind of hero wrapper grid we've been doing.
-So I have a column, we'll give it a hero wrapper class.
-And inside of that I'll add a title, all skills.
-And just to make things even cooler, we'll even add a little text block right below that with some content.
-All right, let's publish that layout.
-And then of course, now we have this layout, we need to link it to our slash skills page.
-So we're gonna go over here and hit add new mapping.
-Let's link this to the skills list layout.
-Then I'll go to details, and then we can, we can map this via request I, uh, route name, whatever.
-I'm gonna use path info slash skills.
-So this will match if the URL is exactly slash skills.
+## Adding the Skill List Layout

+Ok, hit "Publish" on the Homepage Layout... and then create a *new* layout.
+I'll use my favorite "Layout 2" and call it "Skills List Layout".

+You know the drill at this point.
+Start by linking the header zone... and the footer zone.
+Then, let's build another hero.
+Add a column, give it a `hero-wrapper`, then put a "Title" block inside with "All Skills".
+To be even cooler, add a text block below with some intro content.

+Nice start!
+Publish the layout... so we can go link it to the `/skills` page.
+Hit "Add New Mapping" and link this to the "Skills List Layout".
+Then go to Details... and this item I'll map via the Path Info, set to `/skills`.
 Hit save changes.

-And let's see how our first attempt was.
-And it was good.
-All right, the page is coming to life.
+Let's go see how our first attempt looks.
+And... not bad!

+## Adding the Skills Grid

-All right, now let's get to the good stuff.
-Head back to that layout, edit it, and then below.
+*Now* let's add the *important* stuff.
+Head back to the layouts admin and edit this layout.

-Oops.

-Oh, actually I want skills list layout.
-So edit that.
-And below that column, let's add a new grid.
-In this time I'm gonna change from a manual collection to a dynamic collection.
-And we use something called content full search.
-That's kind of the main is one, But you also say, I could choose latest recipes here.
-Content full references is something different.
-So content, full search, this is a great one.
-You can choose, uh, which content types you wanna show.
-Like all of them, we wanna show just skills.
-We can sort them, we can even do a search term if we want to, and then skip items, and then we will, and even limit the items.
-Awesome.
-And then you can also add more manual items if you want to, but that doesn't make any sense here.
-All right, let's try, let's see what that looks like.
+Below the column, add a new Grid.
+Change this from a manual collection to a dynamic collection.
+The Contentful package gives us *two* new query types, or ways to "fetch" data from Contentful.
+Use "Contentful Search"., that's the main one.

+This allows you to choose *which* content types to show, like all of them... or just skills.
+We can then sort them, add a search, skip items or limit them.
+It's *everything* we want, out-of-the-bx.

+What does it look like?
+Hit Publish.
+I bet you can guess.
+Yup!
+It "works"... by printing out the title of each skill.
+Oh, let me at least add that "container" class... to get the left and right margin.

+But, this *obviously* is not what we want: we need to be able to *style* this content and print out more fields than just the title.
+We have the same problem on the homepage.

-Refresh, and, okay, that doesn't look good yet, but it's getting closer.
-One thing I could have done, like I've done before, is give that a container so it looks slightly better.
-But we can see the problem here.
-This obviously needs to be styled a lot better.
-And on the homepage we have the same problem.
-That's where it's, where it's rendering these same skill items in a very plain way.
-So clearly we need to customize that.
-But to think about it even further, we're probably gonna want these skill items to look one way on the homepage and a different way here on the all skills page.
-So next, we're gonna start learning the very important topic of how we can override and customize the templates from layouts so that we can make things look exactly like we want.
+Actually, this is even *more* complex than it seems!
+When we customize how a grid of skills renders, we need to be able to make it look *one* way on the homepage, and a *different* way on the "Skills" page, probably larger and with more data.

+Next: let's start learning the very important topic of how we can override and customize the templates from Layouts so that we can make things look exactly like we want.